HomeLearn

 The Fed has shifted from fighting inflation with aggressive rate hikes to a patient wait-and-see approach.
 Rates at 3.50–3.75% are significantly lower than the 5.25–5.50% peak, but still above the near-zero levels of the pandemic era.
 For investors, this "higher for longer" environment rewards patience, diversification, and a focus on quality over speculation.

 Disclaimer: This article is for educational purposes only and does not constitute financial advice.
 Always do your own research and consult a qualified financial advisor before making investment decisions.
+Written by Rubin Dimoski.

 Comments